uabinf/nlp-fall-2019-project-amazon_sentiment/README.md

 transfer learning on our classifier.
 Additionally, we will be able to investigate what products (from their reviews) have similar sentiments or are classified in a similar way.

-This project will implement BERT for our sentiment classifier.
+This project will implement Flair (a BERT NLP Framework on Pytorch) for our sentiment classifiers.
 Pretraining will be done with the datasets described above, and fine-tuning will be performed in order to achieve the best and most revealing results.